MPL 50x25x12 / N38 - neodymium magnet

 Apart from immense power, neodymium magnets have the following advantages:

-- Significant importance in the industry of new technologies – are utilized in computer drives, electric motors, medical apparatus and various technologically advanced devices.
+- Significant importance in the industry of new technologies – find application in HDD drives, electric motors, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets: